Brian Syron: New York and London

 Syron decided to go to the United States because he was unhappy with the English style of acting being taught in Australia.
 He was forced to deny that he was Aboriginal in order to obtain an Australian passport.
 This was because Indigenous Australians were not allowed to have passports.
 Syron left Australia in 1961 to work in Europe as a fashion model with Dior, Cardin and Balenciaga.
 In 1961, he moved to New York City, living initially on Fifth Avenue with one of Australia's first "supermodels", Pauline Kiernan.
 He was accepted as a student with the Stella Adler Studio, where he studied with fellow students Robert De Niro, Warren Beatty and Peter Bogdanovich, and became a teacher himself.

 Completing his American training, he spent 12 months in Britain studying with Cicily Berry as well as Doreen Cannon, head of acting, at the Royal Academy of Dramatic Art before returning to New York.
 There, he co-founded a theatre company based around the Caffè Lena in Saratoga Springs in 1966, upstate New York while touring as a director with the Boston Herald-Traveler's Shakespeare Company and doing stints as a teacher for Adler's studio.
-Syron then returned to New York, where he worked as an actor on various American Shakespeare festivals and with the Establishment Theatre Company and The New Theatre, and also toured through the southern states.
+Syron then returned to New York, where he worked as an actor on various American Shakespeare festivals and with the La MaMa Experimental Theatre Club and The New Theatre, and also toured through the southern states.

 Return to Australia

-Syron returned to Perth, Western Australia, in 1968, following the 1967 referendum.
-In Perth, he directed at Aarne Neeme's The Playhouse, Perth for a short time, before being invited to return to Sydney and direct Fortune and Men's Eyes at his old alma mater the Ensemble.
+Syron returned to Australia, in 1968, following the 1967 referendum.
+He moved first to Perth, where he directed at Aarne Neeme's The Playhouse, for a short time, before being invited to return to Sydney and direct Fortune and Men's Eyes at his old alma mater the Ensemble.
 For this he received the inaugural Drama Critics' Award for Best Production and his leading man Max Phipps received Best Actor for his role of "Queenie".
 He began teaching master classes to in the Stella Adler method to Aboriginal students.

 Syron was invited to join Sydney's Old Tote Theatre by Robert Quentin, Head of Drama at the University of New South Wales, and Robin Lovejoy, Artistic Director.
 He was the first Indigenous Australian to work as a director in the mainstream Australian theatre industry and in 1972 was appointed Theatre Consultant for the Aboriginal Arts Board of the inaugural Australia Council for the Arts, headed for the first time by an Indigenous person, the artist Wandjuk Marika.